Fentanyl Sleep Effects

 If you are experiencing any of these symptoms, talk to your doctor.
 They can help you determine if your sleep problems are due to fentanyl use and make treatment recommendations.

-If you take fentanyl and are having trouble sleeping, our team at Zinnia Healing can help.
+If you take fentanyl and are having trouble sleeping, our team at Zinnia Health can help.
 We offer a variety of services that can help improve sleep, including:

 - Individualized treatment options: We will work with you to create a treatment plan tailored to your needs.